satoruisaka/DreamSprout/README.md

 # DreamSprout Story Generator

-**DreamSprout** is a playful and educational Python app that transforms a single prompt into a fully illustrated storybook using local large language models (via Ollama) and image generation (via Stable Diffusion XL).
+**DreamSprout** is a fun, educational Python app that transforms a single prompt into a fully illustrated storybook using local large language models (via Ollama) and image generation (via Stable Diffusion XL).

+It began with a familiar morning moment: waking up and wondering, “What was that dream about?” **DreamSprout** turns those hazy, half-remembered fragments into surreal and unexpectedly delightful stories.

-Thanks to the quirky nature of both language and diffusion models, the outputs are often nonsensical or unexpectedly delightful.
-This unpredictability is not a flaw, it is a feature.
-DreamSprout offers a hands-on sandbox for exploring **how different model architectures and prompt styles influence generative behavior**.
-It’s a joyful storytelling tool for parents and children, and a modular playground for anyone curious about the expressive boundaries of modern AI.
+Thanks to the quirky nature of language and diffusion models, the results often veer into nonsense, but that’s part of the charm.
+This unpredictability is a feature, not a bug.
+It offers a playful, hands-on way to explore how different model architectures and prompt styles shape generative outputs.
+It's a joyful storytelling tool for parents and children, and also an educational sandbox for understanding the expressive quirks and interpretive boundaries of modern AI.

+**Because DreamSprout runs entirely on your local computer, no cloud, no cost, no Internet required, and your privacy is protected.**

 Version 1.0, November 20, 2025